icy/s3zip/README.md

 Compress AWS S3 policies and make them maintainable for human being.

+Compress 1200 lines of Json files into 120 lines of configuration.

 Output in JSON and/or Terraform.

 See input examples in `input/` and the output in `output/`.